openshift-instruqt/instruqt/instruqt-tracks/cicd-with-ansible-automation-platform-and-jenkins-on-openshift/01-aap-installation-login/assignment.md

 # CI/CD with Ansible Automation Platform and Jenkins

 [Continuous integration/continuous deployment (CI/CD) approaches](https://www.redhat.com/en/topics/devops/what-is-ci-cd) can help developers rapidly build, test, and deliver high-quality applications.
-CI/CD applies automation throughout the application life cycle, from the integration and testing phases to delivery and deployment, to quickly produce tested, verified applications.
+CI/CD applies automation throughout the application lifecycle, from the integration and testing phases to delivery and deployment, to quickly produce tested, verified applications.
 Let us understand the two phases:

 -   Continuous integration (CI) helps developers rapidly verify functionality and merge their code changes back to a shared branch more frequently.
 Merged code changes are validated by automatically building the application and running different levels of automated testing, typically unit and integration tests, to ensure the changes work.
 If testing discovers a conflict between new and existing code, CI makes it easier and faster to fix those bugs.

 -   Continuous deployment (CD) automates the process of releasing an application to production.
 There are few manual gates in the development pipeline stage just before production, so CD relies heavily on well-designed test automation.
 As a result, a developer’s change to a cloud application could go live within minutes of writing it if it passes all automated tests.
 CD makes it much easier to continuously receive and incorporate user feedback.

 Together, CI and CD practices allow developers to release changes to applications in smaller pieces, making application deployment more reliable.
 By definition, CI/CD pipelines require automation, and [Red Hat Ansible Automation Platform](https://developers.redhat.com/products/ansible/overview) is a foundation for building and operating automation across an organization.
 The platform includes all the tools needed to implement enterprise-wide automation, including CI/CD pipelines.